Whenever we receive data from someone or an external source, it is important to check the data for accuracy.

 Step 5: As an output, all the blank cells will be greyed

-Step 6: You can choose any colour of your liking or as per the organisation’s policy
+Step 6: You can choose any color of your liking or as per the organization’s policy

 Things to Note while using the ‘Go to Special’ option

 - The Go To Special feature is safe to use as it does not change data, only allows selection

 - It is not dynamic, any changes made to the data require manual formatting of that cell.
 For example, if the data is added in place of Blank, you will need to change the color for that cell manually.

 Also read: How to Filter by Color in Excel?

 Method 2: Highlighting Empty cells using ‘Sort and Filter’ method

 Like the previous method, the FILTER feature allows you to filter a range of data based on criteria you define.

 However, before we apply the filter, the function needs to be applied to the data.
 Let’s see how it can be done in a step-by-step method.

 Step 1: Select all the cells in the table as shown below